Social impact of the COVID-19 pandemic in the United States: Prisons and correctional facilities

-Still, facility managers have widely failed to accommodate bloated prison populations or take appropriate sanitation measures as recommended by public health officials.
-Inmates report having little access to PPE or cleaning supplies; and there have been multiple public complaints of prison staff flouting masking directives.
-Indeed, correctional officers continue to be among the demographics most resistant to the adoption of COVID-19 safety protocols.
-Their professional responsibilities, including but not limited to conducting pat-downs and interrupting fights, also require them to often be in close proximity to inmates.
-Inadequate testing of detainees, less-than-average vaccination rates, and minimal social-distancing during meals, recreation, and bathing has tended to negate whatever precautions may have been taken.
+Facility managers widely failed to accommodate bloated prison populations or take appropriate sanitation measures as recommended by public health officials.
+Inmates report having little access to PPE or cleaning supplies; and there were multiple public complaints of prison staff flouting masking directives.
+Correctional officers were among the demographics most resistant to the adoption of COVID-19 safety protocols.
+Their professional responsibilities, including but not limited to conducting pat-downs and interrupting fights, also required them to often be in close proximity to inmates.
+Inadequate testing of detainees, less-than-average vaccination rates, and minimal social-distancing during meals, recreation, and bathing tended to negate whatever precautions may have been taken.

 There have been multiple COVID-19 outbreaks within American detention facilities since the beginning of the pandemic in the spring of 2020.
 One such incident occurred in Bledsoe Correctional Complex in Pikeville, Tennessee in April 2020.
 According to Dr. Kenneth Williams, the medical director for the Tennessee Department of Corrections, the main cause of the outbreak was the transmission of infection from the surrounding community into the facility by correctional officers.
 Such community spread continues to be a dominant concern for detention facilities throughout the country.
 In addition, inter-center transfers and return from work release can also facilitate transmission.

 Consistently inadequate accommodations within facilities, especially during the COVID-19 pandemic, have been the cause for many ongoing protest movements throughout the country.
 Within the first months of the pandemic, several ICE detention centers were home to hunger strikes in response to inadequate COVID-19 protections.
-As a byproduct of demographic inequalities, prisoners are more likely to have preexisting and/or underlying conditions which make them susceptible to illness, especially in facilities the deteriorating quality of which can exacerbate poor health.
-According to US BJS data, “50% of prisoners had a chronic condition ... and 21% had an infectious disease”.
+Prisoners are more likely to have preexisting and/or underlying conditions which make them susceptible to illness, especially in facilities the deteriorating quality of which can exacerbate poor health.
+According to US BJS data, "50% of prisoners had a chronic condition ... and 21% had an infectious disease".
 The elderly are also particularly at risk of contracting COVID-19, with obvious consequences for inmates with long or life-sentences.
-Prisons are currently as full with elderly inmates as they ever have been, with the number of elderly state prisoners quadrupling between 1993 and 2013.
+Prisons were as full with elderly inmates as they had ever been, with the number of elderly state prisoners quadrupling between 1993 and 2013.
+The most at-risk inmates also have the highest costs of care (upwards of $15bn annually), making their early release both epidemiologically and financially prudent.